 In order to eliminate or greatly minimize the practice of gerrymandering, we wish to delegate the drawing of districts to more politically balanced, neutral or fairer entities.
 Independent commissions are touted as a more balanced alternative to state legislators directly drawing districts.
 Any such entities should be staffed with statisticians, surveyors and data analysts with some oversight.
 Their job will be to construct districts with equal populations (as nearly as possible) that contain associative community groups in such a way as to derive a higher number of competitive districts.

 Some parts of a state, county, etc. will be more populated with a certain political tendency and their districts will just have to naturally reflect that.
 Other parts may be more mixed and a district structure arranged there should allow for more competitive races.
-The final districts settled upon should be chosen from an adequate number of proposed district plans within parameters submitted by commission or whatever delegated entity.
+The final districts settled upon should be chosen from an adequate number of proposed district plans submitted by the commission or whatever delegated entity.

 Concerning district boundaries we understand that straight or smooth-curve lines as seen on a map at high altitude or satellite level can be a rougher cut at ground level - generally meandering about the satellite line when zoomed in upon and perhaps weaving within neighborhoods and between houses.
 We use the geometric term 'convex' meaning that all points within can connect with all other points within whose lines between them are within the district shape as well.
 This applies more at high-altitude and satellite level as opposed to close to the ground.